Optional for agent sessions; also follow any CLI missing/stale skill warning:

 |---|---|---|

-| Declare contract | :requires in the flow file defines required slots/inputs. | breyta flows pull/push ... |
+| Declare setup contract | :requires in the flow file defines required slots/setup inputs. | breyta flows pull/push ... |

-| Bind values | Profile bindings map each required slot to a real connection/secret/input value for a target. | breyta flows configure <slug> --set <slot>.conn=<connection-id> |
+| Bind values | Target bindings map each required slot to a real connection/secret/input value for a target. | breyta flows configure <slug> --set <slot>.conn=<connection-id> |

 | Verify readiness | Checks missing/invalid bindings and required inputs before runtime.
 For live, prefer version-pinned checks. | breyta flows configure check <slug> or breyta flows configure check <slug> --target live --version latest |

-| Run | Runtime resolves the selected target profile bindings and executes. | breyta flows run <slug> ... |
+| Run | Runtime resolves the selected target bindings and executes. | breyta flows run <slug> ... |

 | Maintain wiring | Usage reports show where bindings reference a connection/secret. | breyta connections usages ... / breyta secrets usages ... |